We may earn commission from affiliate links →

 - Narona Archaeological Museum

-- Head to Bosnia and visit Mostar, Kravice waterfalls, Blagaj or Vjetrenica caves
+- Head to Bosnia and visit Mostar, Kravice waterfalls, Blagaj, or Vjetrenica caves.
+Book this tour that includes a transfer from Dubrovnik.

-- Check out the Trsteno Arboretum and the Game of Throne film location
+- Check out the Trsteno Arboretum and the Game of Thrones film locations.
+Book this guided Game of Thrones walking tour to transport yourself to King’s Landing.

 - Perhaps some wine tasting in Komarna or lunch at Rizman winery